 6. The Rocks

-The Rocks has a number of vantage points for sweeping views of the harbour.
-Plus a number of restaurants and bars in the vicinity are getting in on the action and slinging special offers to make your evening a memorable one.
-Get all the information here.
+The Rocks boasts several prime vantage points for excellent views of the fireworks.
+Plus, a number of restaurants and bars in the area are joining in the celebration with special offers to make your evening an extra memorable one.
+This year, all vantage points will be free.
+Get all the details on The Rocks’ website.

 7. Hickson Road Reserve